lgalke/text-clf-baselines/README.md

-# Forget me not: A Gentle Reminder to Mind the SimpleMulti-Layer Perceptron Baseline for Text Classification -- Code for Experiments
+# Forget me not: A Gentle Reminder to Mind the Simple Multi-Layer Perceptron Baseline for Text Classification -- Code for Experiments

 ## Get up and running